The Mothers’ Union (MU) was founded by Mary Sumner in 1876. We are a Christian society and our work is underpinned by prayer.

 Residential retreats are held twice a year in the diocese.

-There are 1341 members in 76 branches.
+There are over 1000 members in our diocesan branches.
 We continue to encourage Diocesan membership as we see this as the way forward for belonging and supporting the work of the Mothers’ Union.